-Touro University Worldwide and Touro College Los Angeles treat all employees, students, and applicants without unlawful consideration or discrimination as to race, creed, color, religion, national origin, sex, age, disability, marital status, genetic predisposition, sexual orientation, gender identity, gender expression or citizen status in all decisions, including but not limited to recruitment, the administration of its educational programs and activities, hiring, compensation, training and apprenticeship, promotion, upgrading, demotion, downgrading, transfer, layoff, suspension, expulsion and termination, and all other terms and conditions of admission, matriculation, and employment.
-Inquiries or complaints concerning the non-discrimination policies should be sent to Melody Erbes, 10601 Calle Lee, Suite 179, Los Alamitos, CA, 90720, (818) 575-6800 x85101, melody.erbes@tuw.edu.
-Employees or students may alternatively file a complaint with the Office for Civil Rights by contacting their regional office /or the US Department of Education.
+Touro University Worldwide and Touro College Los Angeles ("TUW and TCLA") are an equal opportunity employers.
+TUW and TCLA treat all employees, job applicants, and students without unlawful consideration of race, ethnicity, religious creed, color, national origin, ancestry, sex (including pregnancy, childbirth or related medical condition), age, disability, medical condition, marital status, genetic information, sexual orientation, gender, gender identity, gender expression, military service or veteran status, citizenship status, or any other classification protected by applicable federal, state or local laws.
+We are committed to ensuring the fulfillment of this policy in all decisions, including but not limited to, recruitment, the administration of educational programs and activities, hiring, compensation, training and apprenticeship, placement, promotion, upgrading, demotion, downgrading, transfer, layoff, suspension, expulsion and termination, and all other terms and conditions of admission, matriculation, and employment.

+Inquiries or complaints concerning the non-discrimination policies should be sent to Zachary Shapiro, 1310 Club Drive, Vallejo, California, 94592, (707) 638 5459, zshapiro@touro.edu or, alternatively, to the Chief Compliance Officer at compliance@touro.edu and 646-565-6000 x55330.